Congratulations to our 2023 Scholarship Finalists!

 Do not place your name or other identifying information on the original work, copies, including process folio, and reflection statement.
 All names must be covered.

-Applicants must also contain a one-page reflection statement addressing the intent of the artwork and comparing the final product with the original concept for each artwork.
+Applicants must also contain a one-page reflection statement addressing the intent of the artwork and comparing the final product with the original concept overall.

 Artwork produced in collaboration with others is not eligible for this competition.
-Process folios and statements should be submitted as two separate documents in either Google Docs or Microsoft Word format per artwork.
 Applicants should print a copy of the application before submitting it for review.

 The judges will consider the following when evaluating your work: